abhishekray2/ShopFancy/README.md

-# ShopFancy - Modern E-Commerce Platform
+# ShopFancy - E-Commerce Platform

 ShopFancy is a feature-rich e-commerce platform built with modern web technologies.
 It offers a seamless shopping experience with a beautiful user interface and robust functionality.